Lumi-supercomputer/Getting_Started_with_AI_workshop/07_Virtual_environments_to_iterate_and_test/index.md

 ```

 ## Pros and Cons
-+ Quick (and easy) approach for installing additional packages to existing containers
++ Pro: Quick (and easy) approach for installing additional packages to existing containers
-- Additional packages are installed directly on Lustre file system which can lead to bad performance
+- Con: Additional packages are installed directly on Lustre file system which can lead to bad performance
-- Necessary to source the `venv` every time you run the container to get access to the `venv` installed packages
+- Con: Necessary to source the `venv` every time you run the container to get access to the `venv` installed packages

 ## Exercise
 Extend one of your existing containers with a python package of your choice following this approach.